We’re Here for You During This Difficult Time

 In order to get the process started, you will be asked to provide a number of documents.
 These will include:

-- A copy of the death certificate or interim death certificate,
+- The original or a certified copy of the death certificate or interim death certificate,

 - Next of Kin information – including full name, address, email address, and phone number.
 You don’t have to be the Next of Kin to call, but we will need to know your relationship to the deceased.

-We will be asked you to send these documents to firstname.lastname@example.org so we can verify all the information and start the account closure process.
+We will ask you to send these documents by post so we can verify all the information and start the account closure process.

 The Next Steps

 Once we’ve received the documents, we will take it from there and contact the Next of Kin for their bank account details to transfer any funds over.
-If you’re the Next of Kin, we can arrange a balance transfer to your chosen bank account.
-If you’re unsure who the Next of Kin is, we will send out a Small Estates Form for balances under £5,000.
+If you’re the Next of Kin, we can arrange a balance transfer to your chosen bank account once you have completed a Statutory Declaration form.
+If you’re unsure who the Next of Kin is, we will send out a Statutory Declaration form (No Probate) for balances under £500 and a Statutory Declaration form (Probate) for balances over £500 to a representative.

 Providing Additional Support